michael-lutz/divide-and-conquer/README.md

 [Layer 5 Attention Maps](assets/l5_attn_map.html)

 For the most part, elements in layer 5 attend to themselves or tokens within the same operation.
 However, as the recursive depth of the variable chains increase, some tokens form long-range connections to other tokens in the same assignment sequence.
+I recommend playing around with the notebook included in the [project repo](https://github.com/michael-lutz/divide-and-conquer) to see how the attention maps change as the number of layers increases.

 ## LLMs Have Low Context Depth